I.O.I. Member Kim Se Jung In ‘Flopped’ K-Pop Girl Group Gugudan Angers Netizens

 Commenter #3: “The label did a terrible job.
 They should’ve expanded Se Jung’s solo fandom and then made her debut in a group.”

 Gugudan fans are striking back as they are claiming the song is indeed good.
-Either it be good or not is dependent on preference.
-We will just have to wait and see just how good Act 2: Narcissus and title track song “A Girl Like Me” did.
-Within a week or two, initial sales numbers would have been tallied up.
+Either it is good or not dependents on preference.
+We will just have to wait and see just how good Act 2: Narcissus and title track song “A Girl Like Me” does.
+Within a week or two, initial sales numbers will be tallied up.
 If albums sold is more than 22,000 copies and digital download sales of the title track song are more than 100,000, that is a sign that Gugudan is becoming more popular.

 [Featured Image by Jellyfish Entertainment/Gugudan Official Daum Cafe]